Gordon Cummins: Margaret Florence Lowe

-Upon examining Lowe's body, forensic pathologist Sir Bernard Spilsbury remarked that the injuries inflicted by her murderer were "quite dreadful", adding that the perpetrator was "a savage sexual maniac" who "indulged in a wicked lust to perpetrate the most diabolical injuries on the women he killed".
+Upon examining Lowe's body, forensic pathologist Sir Bernard Spilsbury remarked that the injuries inflicted by her murderer were "quite dreadful," adding that the perpetrator was "a savage sexual maniac" who "indulged in a wicked lust to perpetrate the most diabolical injuries on the women he killed."
 The mutilations inflicted to Lowe surpassed the savagery of those her murderer had inflicted upon Oatley, with some mutilations inflicted while the victim had still been alive, although at the point of death.
-Her body had been extensively slashed and mutilated with a variety of implements including a razor blade, a vegetable knife, a table knife and a poker, all of which were found protruding from or beside her body.
-(Note: Having concluded Lowe's autopsy, Sir Bernard Spilsbury concluded the vegetable knife had been the utensil used to inflict the majority of the mutilations to her body.)
+She had been beaten about the face and head before her body had been extensively slashed and mutilated with a variety of implements including a razor blade, a vegetable knife, a table knife and a broken poker, all of which were found protruding from or beside her body.
+(Note: Having concluded Lowe's autopsy, Sir Bernard Spilsbury stated the vegetable knife had been the utensil her murderer had used to inflict the majority of the mutilations to her body.)
 Her abdomen had been opened, exposing her internal organs, with one further wound inflicted to the right side of her groin being "a deep, gaping wound" measuring ten inches in length.
-A large serrated bread knife protruded from a wound close to Lowe's groin, a wax candle had also been inserted six inches into her vagina, and her uterus had been slashed.
+A large serrated bread knife protruded from a wound close to Lowe's groin, a wax candle had also been inserted six inches into her vagina and her uterus had been slashed.
 Spilsbury was also able to determine the injuries inflicted to Lowe's body left little doubt her murderer had also been responsible for the death of Evelyn Oatley.

 Forensic experts recovered fingerprints from the base of a glass candlestick holder standing upon the bedroom mantelpiece, plus a glass tumbler and a half-drunk bottle of Hammerton's oatmeal stout also found at the crime scene.
-The fingerprints upon the glass candlestick holder were found to belong to the perpetrator's right hand, indicating the perpetrator was left-handed.
+The fingerprints upon the glass candlestick holder—from which the wax candle inserted into Lowe's vagina had been extracted—were found to belong to the perpetrator's right hand, indicating the perpetrator was left-handed.

 Lowe was a widowed mother of one who hailed from Southend-on-Sea.
 Following the death of her husband in 1932, Lowe had sold the family fancy goods business.
-She later enrolled her daughter in a boarding school before relocating alone to London, where she obtained employment as a house cleaner in 1934.
-Shortly thereafter, using the alias Peggy Campbell, she began to engage in prostitution, (Note: Due to her refined speech and penchant for wearing felt hats and fur coats, Lowe was also known among West End prostitutes as "The Lady".) although every third weekend, Barbara would travel to London from Southend via train to visit her mother, and Lowe would devote her weekend to social activities such as visiting the cinema and local landmarks with her daughter.
+She later enrolled her daughter, Barbara, in a boarding school before relocating alone to London, where she obtained employment as a house cleaner in 1934.
+Shortly thereafter, using the alias 'Peggy Campbell,' she began to engage in prostitution—typically encountering her clients in the vicinity of Charing Cross Road.
+(Note: Due to her refined speech and penchant for wearing felt hats and fur coats, Lowe was also known among West End prostitutes as 'The Lady.')
+Every third weekend, Barbara would travel to London from Southend via train to visit her mother, and Lowe would devote her weekend to social activities such as visiting the cinema and local landmarks with her daughter.